Options Data and Greeks (Bybit)

 }Part 2: option chain snapshots

-logs periodic snapshots showing calls and puts at each strike with their
+and logs periodic snapshots showing calls and puts at each strike with

-Per-instrument subscriptions give you granular control, but monitoring an
+Per-instrument subscriptions give granular control, but monitoring an

-entire surface requires managing many individual streams and correlating
+entire surface means managing individual streams and correlating updates

 This aggregation happens inside NautilusTrader.
-Bybit publishes per-contract option market data.
-It does not expose a native option chain stream in the V5 public WebSocket docs.
+Bybit publishes per-contract option market data and does not expose a native option chain stream in the V5 public WebSocket docs.

 Key types